-- ABO, RH, antibody screens, Crossmatch, IgG DAT are performed at TH. - Positive antibody screens are sent to either Gundersen Health System La Crosse or Versiti Wisconsin for identification, and require additional time. - Blood types A positive, A negative, B positive, O positive and O negative are routinely stocked in the blood bank.
-All other blood types are available within approximately 2 hours.
-Per policy, the blood bank can choose type-compatible blood based on blood supply. - In emergencies, adult females ≥56 years and adult males ≥18 years will be provided Rh positive units as inventory dictates.
+- ABO, RH, antibody screens are performed at TH. - Positive antibody screens are sent to either Mayo Healthcare System La Crosse or Versiti Wisconsin for identification, and require additional time. - Blood types A positive, A negative, B positive, O positive and O negative are routinely stocked in the blood bank.
+All other blood types are available within approximately 2 hours. - In emergencies, adult females ≥56 years and adult males ≥18 years will be provided Rh positive units as inventory dictates.
 Type specific blood can be transfused once ABO/Rh is completed on current sample and the patient has a historical type on file (either at TH or on Care Everywhere).
 All units are leukoreduced.
-Requests for Irradiated or CMV negative must be ordered by special request.
-Note: all of our PRBC's are leukoreduced which is considered CMV safe.
-Gundersen has removed the option to order CMV negative blood except on babies. - Only apheresed (single donor) platelets are transfused at TH.
+Requests for Irradiated or CMV negative must be ordered by special request. - Only apheresed (single donor) platelets are transfused at TH.
 The volume of a single donor platelet unit is 200-500 mL.
 Please specify the amount to be transfused.
-Platelets are generally available from the LaCrosse distribution center and are available within 2 hours of order. - Fresh Frozen Plasma is currently obtained from LaCrosse.
+Platelets are generally available from the LaCrosse distribution center and are available within 2 hours of order. - Fresh Frozen Plasma is obtained from LaCrosse.
 It is available within 2 hours of order.